-Pursuant to the terms of the settlement agreement and in accordance with the Williams legislation, in December 2004, the Board adopted a construction plan that prioritizes school construction and revised the allocation of Measure R funding to ensure all schools are removed from the Concept 6 calendar by July 1, 2012 (the "New School Construction Program").
+Pursuant to the terms of the settlement agreement and in accordance with the Williams legislation, in December 2004, the District Board adopted a new school construction plan that prioritizes school construction and revised the allocation of Measure R funding to ensure all schools are removed from the Concept 6 calendar by July 1, 2012 (the "New School Construction Program").
 As of July 1, 2009, the New School Construction Program's cost is \$12.5 billion and the New School Construction Program is expected to provide, among other things, facilities for approximately 6,600 classrooms by the end of the year 2012.
 State and local bond measures and other funding sources provide revenues for this program.
-As of the date of this Official Statement, the New School Construction Program is fully funded.
+The New School Construction Program is presently fully funded.

-In addition, the District estimates it received \$145.4 million, based on the June 2009 Report (defined herein), in Fiscal Year 2008-09 under Senate Bill 1133, the "Quality Education Investment Act of 2006", which was signed into law by Governor Schwarzenegger on September 29, 2006 to implement the terms of the CTA, et al. v.
+In addition, the District received \$144.9 million in Fiscal Year 2008-09 under Senate Bill 1133, the "Quality Education Investment Act of 2006" ("QEIA"), which was signed into law by Governor

+Schwarzenegger on September 29, 2006 to implement the terms of the CTA, et al. v.
 Schwarzenegger, et al. settlement and discharge the outstanding balance of the maintenance factor regarding Proposition 98 funding that was due but not provided in Fiscal Years 2004-05 and 2005-06.
+The Revised 2009-10 State Budget Act (defined herein) delayed for one year the \$450 million settle-up payments from prior year obligations under the QEIA.
+However, Assembly Bill 56, enacted in October 2009 ("AB 56"), implemented a new funding mechanism for the QEIA program to fully fund that program in Fiscal Year 2009-10.

-The District reports that funding for eligible students in the grades K-3 is \$500 per pupil, the funding for eligible students in the grades 4-8 is \$900 per pupil, and the funding for eligible students in the grades 9-12 is \$1,000 per pupil.
-The District expects total funding from Senate Bill 1133 legislation of \$142.9 million, including \$84.3 million in unexpended balances carried forward from Fiscal Year 2008-09, in Fiscal Year 2009-10.
+In Fiscal Year 2009-10, funding for eligible students in the grades K-3 is \$500 per pupil, the funding for eligible students in the grades 4-8 is \$900 per pupil, and the funding for eligible students in the grades 9-12 is \$1,000 per pupil.
+The District expects total funding from Senate Bill 1133 legislation of \$138.9 million in Fiscal Year 2009-10.
 See "STATE FUNDING OF EDUCATION - State Budget" herein.